yofabronecoforo/C6ECFE/README.md

     - `gamesetuplogic_*.lua`
 2. Any additional changes to `GameSetupLogic.lua` that should be loaded after the files listed above.

+## `ExposedMembers.lua`
+This Lua wrapper consists of components which are declared in the ExposedMembers table, and can thus be shared between contexts.

 ## New Picker Button Text
 ECFE modifies the text of picker buttons to reflect the number of selected items and the number of available items at all times.